profparedes/sudocolor/README.md

 ### Switching Modes
 - Click the "TRADICIONAL" button to switch to number mode
-- Click the "SUDOCOLOR" button to switch to color mode
+- Click the "SudoCor" button to switch to color mode
 - The game will reset with a new puzzle when switching modes

 ## 📁 Project Structure